2018 Screen-Free Week Events

 Here are just a few of the great events planned for Screen-Free Week 2018.
 Don’t see an event in your area?
 Organizing a Screen Free Week is easy.
 Check out our handouts and resources for inspiration, then register your event to be listed here!

 ** indicates that the event is open to the public

-- Bob L. Burger Recreation Center, located in Lafayette, invites the public to sign up for their FREE Screen-Free Week program, no later than April 27.
+- In Lafayette, the Bob L. Burger Recreation Center, invites the public to sign up for their FREE Screen-Free Week program, no later than April 27.
 Participants will receive a pass to the Recreation Center for the week of April 30 – May 6, as well as a free book from the Lafayette Public Library.
 Register online or in person at the Bob L. Burger Recreation Center.**

 - In Avon, Pine Grove Elementary School will be celebrating Screen-Free Week with a variety of outdoor activities.

 - Students at Jerome Harrison Elementary School in North Branford will be celebrating Screen-Free Week this year.

 - In Voluntown, students and families at Voluntown Elementary School will enjoy plenty of activities during Screen-Free Week: board games and kickball, pirate adventures and book swap, crafts and cooking, family picnic and scavenger hunt hike, and carnival night!
 The class with the most Screen-Free Week participants will win a party.

 - The Villa Villekulla Neighborhood Toy Store in Fernandina Beach will be hosting a week full of fun, raffles, gifts, and activities for those who take the pledge to go screen-free!**

 - Charlotte County is hosting lots of screen-free outdoor activities for children and families, May 3-6: family beach night and dodgeball on May 3, family game night on May 4, chalk art contest, basketball clinic, and water safety day on May 5, and water games on May 6!**